wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.14.62 =
+* Improved rewrite compatibility of session check for the Brute-Force Protection Installation.

 = 4.14.59 =
 * Improved session check for the option to Install Brute-Force Protection and added an error message on failure.